 What Else to Bring

-If you are planning to view the eclipse for the full duration, keep in mind that you’ll most likely be outside and may have limited access to food, bathrooms, and other comforts.
-It’s probably going to be hot (and hopefully, sunny!), so you’ll need to protect yourself from the elements, too.
+If you are planning to view the eclipse for the full duration, keep in mind that you'll most likely be outside and may have limited access to food, bathrooms, and other comforts.
+You'll need to protect yourself from the elements, too.

 Here are a few other things you might want to pack:

 - Sunblock, hats, and/or umbrellas to block the sun